Deadly stabbing at large party in southwest valley

 LAS VEGAS, Nev (KLAS) – Homicide detectives are investigating a deadly stabbing at a short-term rental home that was used for a large party in the southwest valley.

 Metro Police Lt.
-Ray Spencer said a man in his 20’s was stabbed at the home home in the 4800 block of W. Richmar Avenue, near S. Decatur and Silverado Ranch Boulevard, just before 11 p.m.
-Wednesday night.
-The victim later died at UMC.
+Ray Spencer said a man in his 20s was stabbed at the home home in the 4800 block of W. Richmar Avenue, near S. Decatur and Silverado Ranch boulevards, just before 11 p.m.
+Wednesday.
+The victim later died at University Medical Center.

 Detectives say more than 200 people were attending the party.
-The home was rented through popular short-term rental site VRBO, according to Lt.
+The home was rented through the popular short-term rental site VRBO, according to Lt.
 Spencer.
 Despite the large number of attendees, police have not made any arrests or released a suspect description or motive.

-They are asking anyone with information to reach out to CrimeStoppers at 702-385-5555.
+Police are asking anyone with information to contact CrimeStoppers at 702-385-5555.
+You can remain anonymous.

 Public and private gatherings of more than 50 people are currently not allowed under Phase 2 of Governor Steve Sisolak’s updated “Roadmap to Recovery”.
 Detectives did not immediately say if the party coordinator will face penalties for hosting such a large event.